Osteopathy Wins the Battle

 First Osteopath Commissioned

-Here Harry J. Walter, D.O. is being sworn into the Air Force on July 14, 1966 at Richards-Gebaur Air Force Base in Grandview, Missouri.
+Here Harry J. Walter, DO (COM '65), is being sworn into the Air Force on July 14, 1966 at Richards-Gebaur Air Force Base in Grandview, Missouri.
 Commissioned as a first lieutenant, Dr. Walter requested Vietnam duty.
-Though pleased to be the first D.O. to be commissioned Dr. Walter said he was prouder of the fact that osteopathy had achieved this goal.
+Though pleased to be the first DO to be commissioned Dr. Walter said he was prouder of the fact that osteopathy had achieved this goal.
 "As qualified physicians, members of my profession feel we should be permitted to serve, and as Americans we want to."